-Minimum Core Requirements Credit Hours
+Minimum Core Requirements 1 Credit

 ACTG 675.
-Accounting Theory 3
+Accounting Theory 2 3

-ACTG 691.
-Advanced Accounting Systems 3
+Any 600-level Economics course (approved by Director) 3

-Any 600-level economics course (approved by adviser) 3
+Any 600-level Finance course (approved by Director) 3

-MBA 630.
-Financial Management 3

-Accounting electives (600 level) 12
+Accounting electives (600 level) 15

-Electives (600 level) 6
+Electives (600 level) 3 6

-00
+30

-Business and economics electives (or electives from other fields of study) are chosen with the approval of the Master of Science program director.
-Prerequisites must be met before taking 600- This course is considered the capstone in the MSA program and replaces the comprehensive examination requirement.
-One elective must be outside of Accounting.
+1Electives are chosen with the approval of the MSA program director.
+Prerequisites must be met before taking 600-level 2 This course is considered the capstone in the MSA program.
+3 One elective must be outside of Accounting.